 - Qualified lead criteria (lead scoring) is established.

-- Leads come to you (because of inbound marketing, which includes, but is not limited to: social media, search engine optimization and blogging) and they are weighed against the lead criteria.
+- Leads come to you (because of inbound marketing, which includes, but is not limited to: content marketing, social media, search engine optimization, and blogging) and they are weighed against the lead criteria.

-- Qualified leads that are sales ready go to the sales department.
+- Qualified leads that are sales-ready (Sales Qualified Leads, or SQLs) go to the sales department.

 Another advantage of this strategy is that you and your business can obtain a position of thought leadership.
 This is what establishes you as an expert and makes prospects want to contact you.
 You are the expert.
 You are no longer just a name in their missed calls, or filed into their junk mail, but you are an expert that they seek out for business advice—and someone they want to do business with.
 Not someone that they want to avoid at all costs.